 In contrast to mere sympathy, or a distant and distancing “liberal empathy,” Enoch speaks of an intimate empathy rooted in shared experience, an empathetic being-with that flows from and leads to the transformation of power relationships.
 In the absence of shared experience, which for Enoch would provide a ground for transformational empathy, yet given our atmospheric and other (often invisible) entanglements, what role does the anthropological project still play?

 The Rev. P. Joshua Griffin, priest Associate at St. David of Wales Episcopal Church in Portland, Oregon.
 “Griff” received his M.Div. from Harvard Divinity School in 2009 and is a doctoral student in cultural and environmental anthropology at the University of Washington.
-He has recently started blogging at therevgriff.blogspot.com.
+He is a curator at Re-Locate Kivalina.
 You may also follow Griff on Twitter @therevgriff.

 Al-Mohammad, Hayder 2010.
 "Towards an Ethics of Being-With: Intertwinements of Life in Post-Invasion Basra."
 Ethnos 75(4): 425–446.